Saab 35 Draken: Saab 35XD (Export Danmark)

-Saab 35FD HÖG – single-seat attack version for Denmark based on the Saab 35F.
-The suffix HÖG is Swedish for High.
-This version was planned to be fitted with a Weapon Delivery and Navigation System (WDNS).

-The Saab 35FD project was cancelled in October 1971 and no aircraft were acquired.

 The Saab 35XD was heavily modified to make it into a fighter bomber aircraft; compared to the Swedish versions the outer wings where completely redesigned and the aircraft featured 9 hardpoints in total.
 It could carry a wide array of NATO ordnance, such as 10000 lb of NATO bombs, but also Mighty Mouse rockets and AGM-12B Bullpup missiles.
-For air defence it featured two 30 mm ADEN cannons and could also mount two AIM-9B Sidewinders (later AIM-9N2s) on the utmost hardpoints.
+For air defence it featured two 30 mm ADEN cannons and could also mount two AIM-9B Sidewinders (later AIM-9N-2s) on the utmost hardpoints.
 It lacked a radar and had a counterweight in the nose instead.
 The Saab 35XD was however fitted with a ballistic computer from Saab called BT-9R.
 It worked with both bombs and rockets and even allowed for toss bombing.

 During the 1970s the Danish Drakens received new altimeters, US ALR-45 radar warning receivers (later upgraded to ALR-65) and chaff and flare dispensers in their tail cones.
 During the 1980s the Danish Drakens got an upgrade called WDNS (Weapon Delivery and Navigation System).
 This upgrade most notably included a Marconi 900 Series HUD and a Ferranti LRMTS (laser rangefinder and marked target seeker) which required a new nose to be installed on the F-35 and TF-35.
 This nose was the same as the one used on the RF-35 but lacked camera windows on the side.
 Electronic warfare capability was also improved as the Danish Drakens were fitted with ALR-69 radar warning receivers (with six antennas on the vertical fin, two on each wingtip and two under the nose) and the ability to carry ALQ-162 jammer pods under the wingtips.
 The last upgrade was completed in 1986 and updated the systems for weapon aiming and navigation accuracy to a similar capacity to those of the Danish Air Force's General Dynamics F-16 Fighting Falcons.
 Somewhere during its service life the Danish Drakens also lost their ability to mount AGM-12B Bullpups.

+Saab 35FD (Filip Danmark)

+Following the cancellation of more Danish 35XD aircraft in 1971, Saab offered the Danish Air Force two low-price Draken ground attack variants based on the Saab 35F, called FD (for Filip Denmark), modified approximately to 35XD standard, but with only 6 pylons (position 1, 3, and 6).